wix/Detox/docs/Introduction.Android.md

 ## Troubleshooting

-Please refer to our index of [troubleshooting guides](Troubleshooting.md).
+Please refer to [troubleshooting guide about build issues](Troubleshooting.BuildingTheApp.md#android) for assistance.